 To help you make the right choice, we're going to unpack what these two kinds of publishing entail:

-Many favor the freedom that self-publishing offers.
+Many favour the freedom that self-publishing offers.
 It also means the ownership and publishing rights remain with you.
 Regarding your book's design, you can collaborate with graphic designers, proofreaders and editors, or do it all yourself.
 But as a self-publisher, you tend to undertake all the duties a publishing house would handle.
 Tasks will, for example, include the printing, distribution and marketing of your book.

 But we're sure you're going to ask which is better?
 Well, let's discuss some key factors that could impact your decision: